helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Tue May 07 2013 22:23:19._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Wed May 08 2013 00:17:27._